Arthur-137/Data-Analysis/README.md

 # Data Analytical Projects
-Here you can find my notebooks with analytical projects
+Here you can find my notebooks with analytical projects.
+A couple of projects are coming soon:)